chrisabrams/node-express-socketio/README.md

 	npm start

 The server can be found at [0.0.0.0:8081](http://0.0.0.0:8081)
-Thanks to the package.json there is a shortcut to starting the server.

 ##Features
  - View engine is using [Jade](http://github.com/visionmedia/jade)
- - Client/server communication baked into layout.jade using web sockets and the (Socket.io)[http://socket.io] library.
+ - Client/server communication baked into layout.jade using web sockets and the [Socket.io](http://socket.io) library.

 ###Theme Organization
 The settings file has a basic theme organization.
 To change the theme just modify: